ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 </details>

 ### Range
-One or less range flags should be set per move.
-Most moves have no flag, or "normal" range: where the move may affect any target adjacent to the user.
-Some moves do not target an opponent, self or ally, such as weather-setting moves which target one or both sides of the "field".
+The **range** of a move determines number and types of battlers a given move can target and affect.
+Most moves have the `Opponent or Ally` range, where the move may affect any target adjacent to the user.
+Some moves do not target a specific Pokémon, but rather a "side" or even the whole "field" (e.g. weather-setting moves).
+Some moves may even have special targeting effects that are actually dictated by the *battle effect script*, rather than the move's assigned range.

 The below table explains the use of each range flag.